 I found these cute little wagons and I just had to have them to make for two friends and co-workers for Christmas.
 I bought one in blue and one in pink.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am interested in creating a lighted brick.
 I saw the brick and it appears there is a hole in it and lights are inserted into the brick through the hole.
 The hole then appears to be filled with something.
 Does anyone happen to have instructions for this brick?
 It is then wrapped with lovely transparent ribbon to create a lighted package.
 Thanks a million for your help.

 I believe you're talking about glass block "bricks".
 We were given one for Christmas, but I have seen them everywhere while shopping this year.
 They are beautiful.
 I would think you would only have to drill a hole in the side of a glass block, push the lights thru, and then use a removable putty to plug the hole so that your could swap out any burned out bulbs later.
-The ribbon would hide the hole, if you left it open.
-You can likely get the blocks at any home improvement store.
-Hope that helps!

 We made these last year!

 The glass bricks can be found at any home improvement store and are around $3.00 each.
 We had to use a special drill bit to drill a hole in the glass.
 This is the hardest part and we broke one or two in the process.